 Serving those in need

 Life is amazing, but it also can be messy and painful.
 I work with individuals, adolescents or adults, who are in stressful situations, feel anxious, or are making a life change.
 For some this could be a rough patch that they need help navigating.
 For others, something larger may be disrupting their daily life.
-My specialty is helping people who have experienced trauma and may be suffering with PTSD.
+My specialty is helping people who are experiencing anxiety, grief, trauma or eating disorders.